aymalkhalid/srt-timestamp-fixer/README.md

 ---

-## 🚀 Overview
+## 🚀 Why This Tool?

+Modern workflows often generate subtitles using Large Language Models (LLMs) and other automated systems.
+However, these outputs frequently contain inconsistent or malformed SRT timestamps—missing hours, missing arrows, or non-standard formats.

+**While creating YouTube videos, I personally faced repeated issues with broken subtitle timestamps.** Frustrated by the lack of reliable, user-friendly solutions—and driven by personal necessity—I built SRT Timestamp Fixer as a dedicated, professional tool:

+- **Reliability:** Ensures every SRT file is standardized and compliant, regardless of source.
+- **Convenience:** Provides multiple interfaces (CLI, GUI, Web, Executable) for all user types.
+- **Efficiency:** Saves time for content creators, editors, and developers by automating tedious fixes.
+- **Portability:** Works cross-platform and can be used standalone, without Python if desired.

-SRT Timestamp Fixer standardizes SRT subtitle files by fixing malformed timestamps, missing arrows, and formatting issues.
-Designed for content creators, video editors, and anyone working with AI-generated or automated subtitles.
+This tool is designed to streamline subtitle workflows and eliminate manual corrections, making it ideal for anyone working with AI-generated or automated subtitles.

+---

 ## ✨ Features
 - Fix missing hours in timestamps